quayph/quaffa/README.md

 ### Backup localhost

-Backup jobs are defined in directory `/etc/quaffa` in files with the `.yaml` extention.
+Backup jobs are defined in the directory `/etc/quaffa` in files with the `.yaml` extention.
-The file localhost.yaml defines a job named localhost that backs up the directories /etc, /root and /var/www at 3 am.
+The file `localhost.yaml` defines a job named localhost that backs up the directories /etc, /root and /var/www at 3 am.
 Open this file with your favorite editor.
 Find the line `Enabled: false` and change it to `Enabled: true` then save the file.

 A full list of options available for a job configuration file can be seen in `_defaultQuaffaConfig.yaml`.
 Any option not present in the job configuration file is read from this file.
 You can edit this file to set your own defaults.